AlanTanner/pdfjs-hugo-module/README.md

 [\[Back to Top\]](#table-of-contents)

 **Note:**  This shortcode is for use in Hugo based websites.
 It will not work anywhere else.

+For beginners to Hugo Modules [click here](https://gohugo.io/hugo-modules/use-modules/) to read the offical documentation.

 Init your project as a hugo module if not already.